 Keep in mind that this is really just a “Guessing Game.”
 You likely won’t have all the information to accurately pick the challenges.
 However, if you can identify two of the five challenges and address those two, you will have an advantage over those who cover none.

 Going back to the “Talent Developer” example, “What challenges might this person have that hiring me could fix?”
 This person works for a multi-national company.
 As a talent developer, she is likely responsible for helping the entire team develop new skills.
 She may also have challenges with the different cultural norms from different countries.
 So, if the applicant can show the interviewer how he or she could help reduce or fix these challenges, the applicant will be viewed favorably.

-By the way, as much as possible, use their words to explain your experience.
+By the way, one of the resume writing best practices is to use their words to explain your experience.
 For instance, in your current position, you may use the word “Vendors.”
 However, on the posting or in LinkedIn profiles, you see the word “Suppliers” instead.
 In your resume, you’d want to use Suppliers since that is the term they use.

 For additional details, see Position Yourself as the Expert

 Create a Stunning LinkedIn Profile that Proves You Are the Expert.